masterpointio/masterpoint.io/content/updates/terraform-use-cases.md

 * Git repos
 * monitoring and alerting configuration

-Hopefully your takeaway is the same thing we preach to everyone we work with: if you want a solid platform, use IaC for _everything_.
+Hopefully, your takeaway is the same thing we preach to everyone we work with: if you want a solid platform, use IaC for _everything_.

 ### Why Aren’t People Using Terraform for Everything?

-There are a few reasons why engineers might not be using Terraform to deploy resources like git repositories, user management, or monitoring.
+There are a few reasons why engineers might not be using Terraform to deploy resources like Git repositories, user management, or monitoring.
 One common reason we often see is that they simply don't think to do it, as they may be more focused on implementing everything else from scratch.
-In the case of git repositories, engineers might view it as a chicken-and-egg problem, where they manually create repositories before deploying code, rather than automating the entire process with Terraform.
+In the case of Git repositories, engineers might view it as a chicken-and-egg problem, where they manually create repositories before deploying code, rather than automating the entire process with Terraform.
 Additionally, time constraints and pressure to deliver quickly can lead engineers to stick with their tried-and-tested workflows instead of exploring new approaches like using Terraform to handle it all.

 ### Team member account management and Role Based Access Control